sneakerhax/Arsenal/Cloud/AWS/listing_all_ip_addresses_cli.md

 # Listing all ip addresses using the AWS CLI

-**Description:** This entry will describe how to list all ip addresses in your account using the aws cli by region.
-This is useful to perform deconflicts.
+**Description:** This entry will describe how to list all ip addresses in your account using the AWS CLI by region.
+This is useful for reporting.

 **Required:** AWS CLI